 You can rent golf clubs at most of these golf courses, but you can rent them much cheaper from Jimmy’s Maui Golf Rentals, with free delivery and pickup of the clubs at your hotel or condo.

-I’ve only included one photo on this page, but here is a page with lots of photos of the Plantation Course.
+Here is a page with lots of photos of the Plantation Course.